CrystalSommer24/ELK-Stack-Project/README.md

 - Copy the **[install-elk.yml](/Ansible/install-elk.yml)** file to /etc/ansible/roles

-- Add your VM’s IP address to the /etc/ansible/hosts file.
+- Add the IP address of your machine to the /etc/ansible/hosts file.
 This allows Ansible to run the playbook on a specific machine.

 - Use the following command to edit the file: